jonescompneurolab/hnn-core/doc/roadmap.rst

 A main goal of HNN is to create a user-friendly interactive interface and tutorials to teach to the MEG/EEG community how to interact with the model to study the neural origin of  these signals, without needing to access the underlying complex neural modeling code.
+To this end, HNN was constructed with a GUI and corresponding tutorials of use for commonly measured signals is distributed on the HNN website (https:/hnn.brown.edu).
 An equal goal is to enable the neural modeling and coding community to participate in HNN development.
-We will prioritize best practices in open-source software design and the development of a documented API for interoperability and to facilitate integration with other relevant open-source platforms (e.g. MNE-Python, NetPyNE).
+We are prioritizing best practices in open-source software design and the development of a documented API for interoperability and to facilitate integration with other relevant open-source platforms (e.g. MNE-Python, NetPyNE).
 Our vision is to create a unique